Skip to content Skip to footer navigation

 Using a TV's product code

-How do you find out the age of a TV?
+How do you find out the true release date of a TV?
 The secret is in the product code.
 Not only does it tell you the size and specifications of the TV, it also contains information on the year of release – if you know how to read it.

-New models can also be heavily discounted, with this 2024 LG 55QNED86TSA available for $300 less than the recommended retail price even though it's only just been released.
+New models can also be discounted, with this 2025 LG 65QNED86A EVO on sale for $200 less than the recommended retail price even though it's only just been released..

 Brand-by-brand guide to TV product codes